Reynolds slugs Pirates past Yelich-less Brewers 6-5

 Musgrove struck out five in six-plus innings, allowing five hits and three runs.
 His appearance was interrupted by a 40-minute rain delay in between the fifth and sixth innings.

+It was the second start in a row for Musgrove that was hampered by the weather.
+He managed just three innings before the rain on July 2.

+“That was my first time going through a delay and having a chance to go back out,” Musgrove said.
+“That was a test for me.
+Something I haven’t been through before.
+I felt really stiff going back out there.”

-He also contributed at the plate during a two-run second inning against starter Chase Anderson.
+Musgrove also contributed at the plate during a two-run second inning against starter Chase Anderson.
 Colin Moran tripled and scored on Kevin Newman’s single to right.
 Newman and Jacob Stallings perfectly executed a hit-and-run that left Newman at third for Musgrove, who put a squeeze bunt down the right side for his first career RBI.

 Anderson allowed two runs on five hits over four innings.
 He struck out four and walked two.